-In order to make a Mina Kari, first, the experts need to heat the vase with about 700𝇋 temperature and then paint on them.
+In order to make a Mina Kari, first, the experts need to heat the vase at about 700𝇋 temperature and then paint on them.
 Finally, when they finished painting it, the vase needs to be heated once more with about 500𝇋 for colors to be fixed.
-You can find Mina Kari in Isfahan’s handicrafts and souvenirs shops.
+You can find Mina Kari in Isfahan’s handicrafts and souvenir shops.

 The traditional Persian painting, Miniature, is famous for its delicacy and beauty.
 By painting human beings, animals, and plants, the art of Miniature gives life to mythological stories and old Persian poetry.